No. 6 Florida runs past Tennessee 31-19

 THE TAKEAWAY

 Florida: The Gators reached the SEC championship game for the first time since 2016.
+The division title “shows where the program’s at,” coach Dan Mullen said.

+“When we’re (up) 31-7 when clean-up time starts and we kind of just clean up the game to finish it out and we say that’s not a very good game by us or not one of our great performances, it shows where we’re at as a program, which I think says a lot,” Mullen said.
+“I’m really proud of our guys.”

 Tennessee: The Vols’ six-game losing streak is the program’s longest since starting the 1988 season with six straight losses.